 OneCoin claimed to be a Bitcoin killer and would become the number one cryptocurrency worldwide.

-The truth is they never had a blockchain and operated as a pyramid scheme.
+The truth is OneCoin never had a blockchain and operated as a pyramid scheme.
 Somehow, despite all the allegations against them, they are still operating today.

-In this article, we’ll explain exactly how OneCoin is a scam, how it operates, the FBI’s investigation and what we can learn from the whole situation.
+In this article, we’ll explain exactly how OneCoin is the biggest Cryptocurrency scam ever, how it operates, the FBI’s investigation and what we can learn from the whole situation.

 Want to learn how to trade cryptocurrencies like a pro?
 Take our cryptocurrency course!